canonical/microcloud/doc/tutorial/get_started.rst

     Using "enp6s0" on "micro4" for OVN uplink

-   Specify the IPv4 gateway (CIDR) on the uplink network (empty to skip IPv4): 192.0.2.1/24 Specify the first IPv4 address in the range to use with LXD: 192.0.2.100 Specify the last IPv4 address in the range to use with LXD: 192.0.2.254 Specify the IPv6 gateway (CIDR) on the uplink network (empty to skip IPv6): 2001:db8:d:200::1/64
+   Specify the IPv4 gateway (CIDR) on the uplink network (empty to skip IPv4): 192.0.2.1/24 Specify the first IPv4 address in the range to use on the uplink network: 192.0.2.100 Specify the last IPv4 address in the range to use on the uplink network: 192.0.2.254 Specify the IPv6 gateway (CIDR) on the uplink network (empty to skip IPv6): 2001:db8:d:200::1/64

    Initializing a new cluster